LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/resources/sigma-breakdown/README.md

 Let's take one more look at that `sigma` example.

-You have already implemented it in the previous Follow-Alongs, but now we'll just summarize what happens.
+You have already implemented it yourself in the previous Follow-Alongs, but now we'll just summarize what happens.

-The `sigma` function receives in `int` (called, say `m`), and returns the following sum:
+The `sigma` function receives in `int` called `m`, and returns the following sum:

 `m + (m - 1) + (m - 2) + ... + 2 + 1 + 0`.